mattflow/osrs-prices/README.md

 latest_df = client.get_latest(
   as_pandas=True,
   mapped=True, # Optional, defaults to False.
 If as_pandas is False, this parameter is ignored. force_refresh=False, # Optional, defaults to False.
-If as_pandas is False, this parameter is ignored.
+This is forwarded to the mapping function.
 )
 ```